Ensuring Data Freshness in Multi-Rate Task Chains Scheduling: System and Task Model

-\begin{itemize} \item \textbf{A1.
-Localized Data Freshness (Non-Transitive Data Age):} We assume the data freshness attribute is reset at each processing stage.
-The age of a derived sample produced by $\tau_j$ is relative to $\tau_j$'s execution time, not the original sensor's timestamp. \textit{Rationale:} While the \textit{input} constraint (C2) ensures the chain's temporal integrity up to that point, the \textit{output} data freshness represents the useful life of the computation result itself (e.g., an object list is fresh for $50ms$ after computation, provided the input image was fresh when computed).

-\item \textbf{A2.
-Atomic Execution-Communication:} We model the Sense/Transform and Communicate phases as atomic non-preemptible units.
-A task $\tau_i$ completes its computation $C_i$ and immediately flushes data to the network.
-This simplifies the interference model by treating the WCET and Communication Latency as a contiguous block in the worst-case analysis.

-\item \textbf{A3.
-Deterministic Network Latency:} We assume a directly connected network topology where the transmission time for a message from node $Node_i$ to $Node_j$ is constant and deterministic, given by $L_{ij}$.
-This assumption holds for time-sensitive networks (TSN) or switched Ethernet with static forwarding tables.

-\item \textbf{A4.
-Actuation-Driven Phasing:} The system timeline is anchored to the actuation requirements.
-We assume the first actuation dictates the periodicity start ($t=0$). \textit{Implication:} The initial period is treated as a safe "booting phase" where the system is permitted to pre-load the pipeline.
-This allows high-latency data (where $E_{ji} > T_i$) to be sampled in the negative timeline (pre-boot) or during the first cycle, ensuring that steady-state data freshness constraints are met from the very first effective actuation. \end{itemize}
+We assume the following data dependency semantics for the remaining of the paper: \begin{itemize} \item \textbf{Blocking dependency:} In a task-chain system, where tasks depends on the result of others to compute valid outputs, we assume data dependency to be a blocking constraint for a task execution: a task $\tau_j$ that depends on the result of a task $\tau_i$ will have its release delayed waiting for the result of $\tau_i$ to be available.
+Mathematically, if the job $m$ of $\tau_j$ depends on the result of job $k$ of $\tau_i$, $s_{j,m} \geq f_{i,k}+L_{ij}$. \item \textbf{Independent Release:} Tasks with no dependency, i.e., $pred(\tau_i) = \emptyset$, are not bound by precedence constraints, and may be scheduled at any offset $\Phi_i | f_{i,k} < s_{j,k} ~\forall \tau_j \in succ(\tau_i)$.
+If $succ(\tau_i) = \emptyset$, then $\Phi_i$ is only limited by $\tau_i$ being able to complete before $T_i$ in the worst case scenario, i.e., $\Phi_i \leq T_i-C_i$. \item \textbf{Localized Data Freshness (Non-Transitive Data Age):} We assume the data freshness attribute is reset at each processing stage.
+The age of a derived sample produced by $\tau_j$ is relative to $\tau_j$'s finishing time, not its inputs finishing time. \textit{Rationale:} the data freshness of a task \textit{output} represents the useful life of the current computation result. \item \textbf{Actuation-Driven Phasing:} The system timeline is anchored to the actuation requirements.
+We assume the first actuation dictates the periodicity start ($t=0$). \textit{Rationale:} The initial period is treated as a safe "booting phase" where the system is permitted to pre-load the pipeline.
+This allows high-latency data (where $E_{i,j} > T_i$) to be sampled in the negative timeline (pre-boot) or during the first cycle, ensuring that steady-state data freshness constraints are met from the very first effective actuation. \end{itemize}

+We operate under the following assumptions to ensure system predictability: \begin{itemize} \item \textbf{Well-Behaved Pipeline:} $\Phi_i + C_i + L_{ij} < T_i$.
+This ensures the entire lifecycle of a job, from its offset-adjusted release to the arrival of its results at a consumer, is contained within one period $T_i$.
+In CPS, this prevents "backlog accumulation," where a producer task would otherwise have pending work from previous periods interfering with current deadlines. \item \textbf{Phase Boundedness:} By consequence, $\Phi_i < T_i$ and $\Phi_j < T_j$.
+This constrains the relative phase shifts to the task periods, preventing arbitrary delays that would complicate schedulability. \end{itemize}